nerscchris/docs-csm/operations/boot_orchestration/Troubleshoot_Booting_Nodes_with_Hardware_Issues.md

 # Troubleshoot Booting Nodes with Hardware Issues

+> **`NOTE`** This section is for BOS V1 only.
+Bad components will not impact the booting of other components in BOS V2.

 How to identify a node with hardware issues and how to disable is via the HSM.

 If a node included in a Boot Orchestration Service \(BOS\) session template is having hardware issues, it can prevent the node from powering back up correctly.
 The entire BOS session will fail with a timeout error waiting for the node to become ready.